puppetlabs/puppet-docs/source/pe/3.3/install_agents.markdown

 If you need to remove certificates (e.g., during reinstallation of a node), you can use the `puppet cert clean <node name>` command.

+>**Tip**: After you finish installing your agents, follow the instructions in the [NTP Quick Start Guide](./quick_start_ntp.html) to have PE ensure time is in sync across your deployment.

 ---------

 - [Next: Upgrading](./install_upgrading.html)